openthc/api/README.md

 	make json-schema

 ## Core Data

-There is a bunch of "core" data for this industry, Company, License, Variety, Product Type and Laboratory Metrics.
+There is a bunch of "core" data for this industry, Company, Company_Type, License, License_Type, Product_Type, Variety and Laboratory Metrics.
-Included in the ./etc directory are pre-populated tables for these values.
+Included in the ./etc directory are pre-populated yaml files describing these common objects.
 Usage of common, unique identifiers for data-fields we all care about will improve interoperablity.